hctilf/PEAS/src/readme.txt

 1) Select .cpp library file.
 2) Select .h file.
-   Click "Add directory".
+   Click "Add head file".
-   You can clear all .h directories and select again.
+   You can clear all head paths and select again.
 3) Click "Test".

 Path to library is saved to "LibraryPath.txt".
-Paths to .h files are saved to "hPath.txt".
+Paths to head files are saved to "hPath.txt".